The Seven Day Solo Meal Planner on Google Sheets.

 - Recipe titles (auto-migrated from the Plan & Shop page).

-- "How many Times" fields for tracking planned recipe repeats.
+- "How many Times?" fields for tracking planned recipe (or task) repeats.

-- O.f.O.'s Procreate-made washi, stickers, and gifs for matching prep-ahead tasks.
+- Task Sticker-Gif Gallery featuring some of O.f.O.'s Procreate made washi, stickers and gifs for matching tasks.

-- Meals: Two meal tracker pages to choose from; one with auto-adding macro fields, and one without.
+- There are two meal planner/tracker pages to choose from; one with auto-adding macro fields, and one without.
+Checkboxes can be used for tracking.
+Reset button for laptop or desktop only.

-- Budget: The budget page includes auto-adding weekly & monthly food spending trackers, auto-adding Five Week Monthly Budget Balancer, Recipe Cost Recap chart and a Kitchen Time Recap chart.
-Plus, gallery-notepad space.
+- The Budget page includes auto-adding weekly & monthly Food Receipt Calculators, an auto-adding Monthly Food Budget Balancer, a Recipe Cost Recap chart, and a Kitchen Time Recap chart.
+Receipt Gallery-Notepads are situated vertically to display paper or digital receipt pics.

 Gallery-Notepad Pages: